 State-listed species were reviewed using the MNDNR NHIS database (license agreement number LA-674, Barr Engineering Co.).
 One state-listed species was identified in the vicinity of the Project: Blanding's turtle (Emydoidea blandingii-threatened).
 In Minnesota, this species adapts to a variety of wetland and riverine habitats across the state.
 Its preferred habitat includes wetland complexes and adjacent sandy uplands suitable for nesting.
-Calm, shallow waters, including wetlands associated with rivers and streams with rich, aquatic vegetation are especially preferred.
+Calm, shallow waters, including wetlands associated with rivers and streams with rich, aquatic vegetation, are especially preferred.
 Wetlands in the Project area may contain suitable Blanding's turtle habitat.

-Further environmental analysis was not requested by the FERC in SD2 or from another agency.
-There were no studies proposed or completed during the relicensing regarding this resource.
-Since the license renewal perpetuates current conditions, continued operation of the Project is not anticipated to result in any new impacts to the resource
+Further environmental analysis was not requested by the FERC or any other agency.
+There were no studies proposed or completed during relicensing regarding this resource.
+Because the license renewal perpetuates current conditions, it is anticipated that continued Project operation will not result in any new impacts to the resource

-Given that license renewal essentially perpetuates current conditions, the Project is not anticipated to result in any new impacts to rare, threatened, endangered, and special status (RTE) species.
+Given that license renewal essentially perpetuates current conditions, it is anticipated that the Project will not result in any new impacts to rare, threatened, endangered, and special status (RTE) species.

-Continued operation of the Project is not expected to cause new impacts to RTE.
+It is expected that continued Project operation will not cause new impacts to RTE.